Cannon

 MEMBERSHIP APPLICATION INFORMATION

 Our membership year is from November 1 - October 31.
-The membership fee per year is $25.00 and covers one household (single, or two adults and all children under age 18.)
-The membership fee entitles you to participate and have fun in all of Cannon Old West Society activities for one year, attend monthly meetings, a subscription to our newsletter, and our standard reenactor's liability insurance.
-You need to acquire an authentic costume, establish an alias, and develop a character persona within the first membership year.
-Also, you must agree to abide by all guidelines and policies set forth by Cannon Old West Society and our insurance company.
+The membership fee per year is $5.00 and covers one household (single, or two adults and all children under age 18.)
+The membership fee entitles you to participate and have fun in all of Cannon Old West Society activities for one year, attend monthly meetings, and our standard reenactor's liability insurance.
+Members are responsible for their own period correct costumes and props including firearms.
+You must agree to abide by all guidelines and policies set forth by Cannon Old West Society and our insurance company.

 BACK